 - Is the window south-facing?
 (South gets the most sunlight)

 - Are there any obstructions to the sunlight outside?
 Trees?
 Fencing?

 - How far north are you?
-The farther north, the less Winter sunlight you are receiving each day.
+The farther north, the less winter sunlight you are receiving each day.

 What Kind Of Light To Use?

 There are an overwhelming number of grow light options available.
 For the purposes of this article, we will recommend two grow lights.
-One for a casual grower with 5-10 plants, and one for a larger project, with 10-20+ plants.
-If you expand your garden, you can always use additional grow lights and be creative with your setup.
+One that is great for just starting seeds, and another that can be used for both seed starting and growing peppers indoors year round.

 How Close Should A Grow Light Be To Seedlings?

 This is a critical element of starting plants indoors.
 Once your seedlings sprout, you want your lights to be as close as possible to the plants without causing damage.

 Transplanting & Fertilizing

 If you started seeds in small seed trays, they will soon need a larger container.
 Once your seedlings reach 2-3 inches in height, it is time to transplant to a larger pot.
 With proper lighting, the plants will develop a strong root system.
 This will help make transplanting easy.

 Steps to transplanting your started plants: